tetracorp/k240/docs/_posts/2014-03-14-largest-colony.md

 ### Forget security too

-If you're going to trigger security, there's no mechanical benefit to having even one Security Center.
+If you're going to trigger security, there's no mechanical benefit to having even one Security Centre.
 Since our colony has 37 of them and they each use up 2MW of power, we can grow our colony to absurd size if we're willing to put up with constant security alert status.